Walking Purchase: 18th century

 The walk occurred on September 19, 1737; only Marshall finished, reaching the modern vicinity of present-day Jim Thorpe, Pennsylvania, 70 miles (113 km) to the north.
 At the end of the walk, Sheriff Smith drew a perpendicular line back toward the northeast, and claimed all the land east of these two lines ending at the Delaware River that now represents the border between eastern Pennsylvania and western New Jersey.

 This resulted in an area of 1,200,932 acres (4,860 km^{2}), only slightly smaller than the size of Rhode Island, located in seven present-day counties in eastern Pennsylvania: Pike, Monroe, Carbon, Schuylkill, Northampton, Lehigh, and Bucks.

-The Delaware Tribe leaders appealed for assistance to the Iroquois confederacy tribe to the north, who claimed hegemony over the Delaware River, but the Iroquois leaders decided that it was not in their best interest to intervene on behalf of their southern neighbors since Iroquois leader Captain Logan already made a deal with the Iroquois to support the colonial side.
+The Delaware leaders appealed for assistance to the Haudenosaunee Confederacy to the north, who claimed hegemony over the Delaware River region, but the Haudenosaunee leaders decided that it was not in their best interest to intervene on behalf of their southern neighbors since Haudenosaunee leader Captain Logan already made a deal with the Haudenosaunee to support the colonial side.
 As a result, the Lenape vacated the Walking Purchase lands in present-day eastern Pennsylvania and western New Jersey.

 Lenape chiefs Lappawinsoe, Manawkyhickon, Sassoonan, Nenatcheehunt, and others continued protesting the arrangement, since the Lenape were forced into Shamokin and Wyoming River valleys, which were already crowded with other displaced tribes.
 Some Lenape later moved further west into the Ohio Country in present-day Western Pennsylvania and Ohio, and to southern and western regions in colonial New France in present-day Quebec.
 Because of the Walking Purchase, the Lenape grew to distrust the Pennsylvania government, and later brought suit in federal court.